tenzir/tenzir/plugins/web/README.md

 This plugin provides a web server and access to the REST frontend for VAST.

 The following describes the backend web server part of the web plugin.
-For information regarding the frontend vast UI, see [this](./ui/README.md).
+For information regarding the frontend VAST UI, see [this](./ui/README.md).

 ## Usage